Jsiewierski11/Capstone1-Exploration-of-WikiQACorpus/README.md

 ![top 6](graphs/collaged_topn_no_stopwords.png)

-For extra data collection I ran the next 6 categories with the highest amount of answers through the plotting pipeline and produced the following graphs...
+For extra data collection I ran the next 6 categories with the highest amount of answers (Vitamin, Diagnosis-related group, Multiple sclerosis, Vitamin A, Digestion, Health care in the United States) through the plotting pipeline and produced the following graphs...

 ### With Stop Words Included